Police-Data-Accessibility-Project/data-cleaning/README.md

 pip install -r requirements.txt
 ```

-To utilize this tool, either utilize the PDAP Interface (not currently completed) or download a csv of the Agencies data and run initial_data_load.py to load the data into the database.
+To utilize this tool, either utilize the PDAP Interface to download airtable data directly(not currently completed)
+or download a csv of the Agencies data (available [here](https://airtable.com/app473MWXVJVaD7Es/shr43ihbyM8DDkKx4/tblpnd3ei5SlibcCX))
+and run initial_data_load.py to load the data into the database.

 ```bash
 python data_processing/initial_data_load.py --csv input.csv